 This is not intended to be an exhaustive list and a lot will depend upon the nature of your business.

-It may also be legitimate to restrict a person from working for a competitor for a period of 6 months anywhere in the UK if you are a national sales director and have a presence all through the UK.
+Other legitimate interests would be customer connections/goodwill and maintaining a stable workforce.
+It may be legitimate to restrict a person from working for a competitor for a period of 6 months anywhere in the UK if you are a national sales director and have a presence all through the UK.
 However, it would not be legitimate for the same restriction to be applied to a junior sales assistant who only operates in one region.

 Q: What is a reasonable duration?